 Agenda

-In 2023, the agenda provided a unique deep dive into treasury practices across the region.
-Through a series of debates, case studies and interactive roundtables, topics explored the latest developments and strategies for managing liquidity risks, FX shortages, financing, payments and digitisation and more.
+In 2024, the agenda provided a unique deep-dive into treasury practices across the region.
+Through a series of debates and interactive roundtables, key topics explored the latest developments and strategies for managing liquidity risks, FX volatility, financing, payments and digitisation and more.

 Moderated by: